Newtonian calibrator tests during the Virgo O3 data taking: Virgo NCal setup for O3

 Following the NCal tests made during the Virgo Observing run O2, a new NCal system was built for O3.
 The goal was to achieve a higher frequency signal, with a quieter system and reduced systematic uncertainties.

-A more compact rotor was designed, as described on Figure \ref{fig:NCal-sketch}.
+A more compact rotor was designed, as described on figure \ref{fig:NCal-sketch}.
 It is still made of aluminum for easiness of machining, but with two 90 degrees sectors for optimal strength.
 The external rotor diameter is 205~mm.
-Two sets of two cavities are made on both sides of the rotor, with a nominal inner radius of 64~mm, outer radius of 95 mm and 37 mm depth.
+Two cavities are made on each side of the rotor, with a nominal inner radius of 32~mm, outer radius of 95 mm and 37 mm depth.

 One of the rotor was measured with a 3d system, and a systematic deviation of the cavities depth of about 0.1 mm was observed on both sides of the rotor.
-Therefore, when computing the expected displacement, the thickness of the "active" part of the rotor is taken as $b = 73.8$~mm.
+Therefore, when computing the expected displacement, the thickness of the "active" part, i.e. the $90^{\circ}$ sectors made of aluminum, of the rotor is taken as $b = 73.8$~mm.
 The uncertainty on the rotor thickness is set to this correction as a conservative approach.
 The outer radius of the cavities was found to be systematically larger by 0.045 mm.
 Again, when computing the radius of the active part of the rotor we used this measure value of $r_{\textrm{max}} = 95.045$~mm.
 The uncertainty on $r_{\textrm{max}}$ is this correction.
 The rotors are made of aluminum 7075, whose expected density is $\rho$ = 2805~kg/m$^3$ with a typical uncertainty of 5~kg/m$^3$, larger than the air density that is neglected.
 A global test was made by measuring the weight of the rotor: 4.837~kg, which compares very well with the expected CAD value of 4.838~kg, when using the measured rotor parameters.
 This agreement is an indication that the uncertainties on the rotor parameters are not underestimated.

 In first approximation, the amplitude of the calibration signal injected by the NCal is proportional to the rotor thickness, density and to the fourth power of the rotor external radius (see equation \ref{eq:8}).
-Therefore, we can derive the uncertainty on this amplitude from the uncertainties on the main rotor parameters (see Table \ref{table:rotor-uncertainties}).
+Therefore, we can derive the uncertainty on this amplitude from the uncertainties on the main rotor parameters (see table \ref{table:rotor-uncertainties}).